CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 In this document, if you see a single command without a period, it indicates something that was not run - either it's not designed to be run (it's fake code designed to illustrate a point), or more likely, the output is not interesting or unnecessary.
 If you instead see a Results output where the first line is the command prefaced by the `.`, that was run in Stata and only the Results are included since they include the command.
-The command can still be run, *but should be run without the `.`*.
+The command can still be run, *but should be run without the `.`*^[Stata can handle commands that are prefaced by `.` (with a space between the period and comand) so you can copy/paste the `. version` and run it as is.
+However, don't get used to that habit!
+The correct command is just `version`.].

 ^#^^#^^#^ Saving Results

-Any output that appears in the Results pane (including the echoed commands and any errors) can bea copied to be pasted into another location, such as
+Any output that appears in the Results pane (including the echoed commands and any errors) can be copied and pasted into another location, such as
 Word.
 In addition, if you highlight text and right-click, you also have the options:

 - "Copy table": Useful for exporting to Excel.
 This can be tempermental; if the selected table is less "regular", this may not produce the best